 Low impact development (LID) practices, also known as green infrastructure, have been shown to be very effective in mitigating the impacts associated with stormwater runoff from development.
 On-the-ground examples of LID implementation, both good and bad, are needed to help local officials and others overcome the natural reticence to embrace new technologies or approaches and encourage or even require their use.
-The LID Atlas is an interactive tool that provides these real local examples of LID implementation throughout the country on the Internet in an easy-touse GoogleMaps™Mashup.
-Although this map is showing only those projects listed in Nebraska, it is connected to the National LID Atlas Map.
+The Low Impact Development (LID) Atlas was created for the National Nonpoint Education for Municipal Officials (NEMO) Network by the Connecticut NEMO Program and the California Center for Water and Land Use (http://lidmap.uconn.edu/).
+The LID Atlas is an interactive tool that provides examples of LID implementation throughout the country.

 About the Map